-The preparation of the reform of the property tax starting in 2025 is already "underway."
+The preparation of the reform of the property tax in Germany starting in 2025 is already "underway."
 Approximately 36 million properties must be revalued for the purpose of levying property tax.

 Both individuals and companies are already obligated this year, i.e. in 2022, to collect a fair amount of data regarding their assets and then submit an assessment return.